 NOTE: If you are in the Regular Air Force you will need to contact the Air Force Personnel Center about your DD Form 214, Certificate of Release or Discharge from Active Duty.

-The DD Form 214, Certificate of Release or Discharge from Active Duty, provides Airmen with an accurate and complete summation of active military service.
-This form also provides civil and government agencies with information needed to administer the federal and state laws that apply to members who separate from the military.
+The DD Form 214 Certificate of Release or Discharge from Active Duty provides Air Reserve Component (ARC) members with an accurate and complete summation of a period of qualifying active military service.
+This form also provides civil and government agencies with information needed to administer the federal and state laws and/or benefits that apply to members who separate from the military.